nhojb/LoginItems/README.md

 "Launch Items Manager" using the model key path "self.startAtLogin".

 ### Note
-The LaunchServices APIs used have been depracted since macOS 10.11 and will only work in non-sandboxed apps.
+The LaunchServices APIs used have been deprecated since macOS 10.11 and will only work in non-sandboxed apps.

-However this seems a bad idea to me, as the only supported alterative for apps is to run a deamon via launchctl - which is not visible to most users.
+However this seems a bad idea to me, as the only supported alterative is for apps to run a deamon via launchctl - which is not visible to most users.
 YMMV.